kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 are world-wide experiments focused on the blind testing of methods for protein structural bioinformatics.

 **2024**
-: Top performance (ranked 1st in CAPRI assessment of scoring groups) in the CASP16-CAPRI scoring experiment.
+: Top performance (ranked 1st in the CAPRI assessment of scoring groups) in the CASP16-CAPRI scoring experiment.
 Group "Olechnovic".

 **2024**